aldryn/aldryn-docs/docs/reference/addons/packaging.rst

 .. option:: name

-   The name of your boilerplate
+   The name of your Boilerplate

 .. option:: description

-   A description of your boilerplate
+   A description of your Boilerplate

 .. option:: version

-   The version of this boilerplate (must be compatible with LooseVersion)
+   The version of this Boilerplate (must be compatible with LooseVersion)

 .. option:: url